AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-54983-company-user-uid-with-graphql-not-available-with-inactive-user.md

 <u>Actual results</u>:

-The inactive customers not in the list.
-Unable to get the company user UID when the status was set to inactive.
+The inactive customers are not in the list.
+Unable to get the company user UID when the status is set to inactive.

 ## Apply the patch